microsoft/live-share/docs/collab-vs.md

 - Participants are not able to use the Task Runner Explorer or see its output ([Up-vote](https://github.com/Microsoft/project-cascade/issues/18))

 ## Collaborative Debugging
 Project Cascade's collaborative debugging feature is a powerful and unique way to debug an issue.
-Beyond enabling a collaborative experience to troubleshoot problems it also gives all participants the ability to investigate issues that may be environment specific by providing a shared debugging session on the owner's machine.
+Beyond enabling a collaborative experience to troubleshoot problems it also gives all collaborators the ability to investigate issues that may be environment specific by providing a shared debugging session on the owner's machine.

+> **Note:** All traffic is secured and encrypted and access is limited to only those resources needed to facilitate debug and browser access to the web application.
+These resources are only available to participants of the collaboration session.

 Using it simple.
 The owner simply needs to start debugging via the usual means in Visual Studio.

 ![VS Debug button](media/vs-debug-button.png)